Best Homemade Remedies For Cough

 Although coughing helps the body get rid of allergens and diseases, it can be irritating to cough constantly.

-You can choose the best treatment depending on the underlying reason for your cough.
+You can choose the best treatment depending on the underlying cause of your cough.

 However, it's crucial to remember that the Food and Drug Administration (FDA) does not regulate herbs and supplements, so those who use them risk ingesting defective goods and pollutants.